 This dance form is closely related to the above-discussed herdsmen's dances; however unlike the former type, they are still one of the most popular dances of the Hungarian peasants and they may be found in almost all geographic areas.

 They may be characterized as jumping, running, heel clicking dances and their musical accompaniment is instrumental, ranging from bagpipe and zither to full Romani bands.

-The following sub-groups were designated by G. Martin:5
+The following sub-groups were designated by Dr. Martin:5

 Old Couple Dances

 These are the last group of old-style Hungarian dances and unique, since the very popular, later-developed Csárdás did not assimilate them.
 These dances are "surviving remnants"2 of the late medieval and renaissance Western European couple dances.

 The Lassú and Lassú Magyaros are found today among the Csángá Székeley's in Gymes and among the Hungarians of the Mezoõség.
 As the music increases in tempo, other dances become evident.
 Almost all the Transylvanian couple dances belong to this general type, and they are danced also in America: Marosszéki Forgatós (A. Czompo, also K. & J. Magyar), Összerázós (K. Falvay), and Széki Csárdás (S. Tímár, also A. Czompo).

 It is important to note that this group represents a transition from the old style (Ugrós).
 However, the movements sometimes resemble the steps of the csárdás, as noted below.